Leveraging your CRM System

 by Sujan Patel

 Companies are suffering.
 Not from strict sales quotas, overloaded customer support queues, or tough markets, but from data overload.
 Keeping track of every lead, current customer, and past customer is exhausting, and nearly impossible without a proper system in place.
+The solution?
+Start leveraging your CRM system.

 Gartner research shows that worldwide CRM software revenue amounted to a staggering $39.5 billion in 2017, overtaking database management software as the fastest-growing software market.
 The industry is experiencing explosive growth because consumers are flocking to it to increase their own bottom line.
 According to Nucleus Research, every $1 spent on your CRM software returns $8.71.